zf900/HNMDRP/R/README.md

 - /data/transDT.txt
 - /data/simCC.txt
 - /data/simDD.txt
-- /data/simDD.txt
+- /data/simTT.txt
 - /data/trans_CD_all.mat

-The first file cline_drug_association_network.mat is a matrix of konwn drug sensitivity relationships between cell lines and drugs.
+The first file transCD.txt is a matrix of known drug sensitivity relationships between cell lines and drugs.
-The second file drug_target_interaction_network.mat is a matrix of konwn drug molecular activities between drugs and targets.
+The second file transDT.txt is a matrix of known drug molecular activities between drugs and targets.
-The third file cline_similarity_network.mat is a matrix of cell line-cell line similarity network.
+The third file simCC.txt is a matrix of cell line-cell line similarity network.
-The fourth file drug_similarity_network.mat is a matrix of drug-drug similarity network.
+The fourth file simDD.txt is a matrix of drug-drug similarity network.
-The fifth file PPI_network_add_corr.mat is a matrix of target-target similarity network which is obtained by merging cell line gene expression and PPIs.
+The fifth file simTT.txt is a matrix of target-target similarity network which is obtained by merging cell line gene expression and PPIs.
-The sixth file cline_drug_association_network_with_unknown.mat is a matrix which include known and unknown relationships between cell lines and drugs.
+The sixth file trans_CD_all.mat is a matrix which include known and unknown relationships between cell lines and drugs.

 ## **Run HNMDRP to predict associations between cell line and drug**